shsagir/play-area-sync/docs/sendgrid.md

 ## About SendGrid

-SendGrid offers an e-mail delivery service that assists businesses with transactional e-mail management — see our [category article](/about-transactional-e-mail).
+SendGrid offers an e-mail delivery service that assists businesses with transactional e-mail management.

 ## Pricing